A Comprehensive Guide to Travel and Expense Policy

 - What expense has been made?

-This is NOT the ideal implementation strategy, but the possible permutations and combinations from
+This is NOT the ideal implementation strategy, but the possible permutations and

 this will guide you in making the first steps and picturing the scope of policy.
 Based on the above two